 There’s been some speculation that if Republican presidential candidate Mitt Romney wins, he could push extension of the Bush tax cuts for everyone post Jan.
 1, and make any changes retroactively.
 (Read More: How Much Will It Cost You If Bush Tax Cuts End?
 A Lot)

 The Obama administration, meanwhile, is adamant about reinstating higher tax rates for wealthy Americans.
 If there is a compromise on taxes, and Bush tax cuts are extended before the end of the year, it would stop the biggest immediate hit to the economy.
 But that would leave the thorny budget issues for the new year.

 "It's not going to save the stock market, but it could save the economy,” Stovall said.

 “There’s one scenario people are talking about.
 The Republicans win, and they don’t want to compromise.
 There’s no way that’s going to happen,” said Daniel Clifton, head of policy research at Strategas.
 He said both parties will recognize the political gravity of not acting.

 Another scenario may be that should the Republicans sweep, taking the White House and Senate, they could make clear to rating agencies that they have a mandate, but they need more time to make major changes.

-The Congressional Budget Office this week warned that the U.S. could fall back into recessionduring the first half of 2013, if Congress fails to act on the tax increases and spending cuts.
+The Congressional Budget Office this week warned that the U.S. could during the first half of 2013, if Congress fails to act on the tax increases and spending cuts.